 Italy’s banking sector: Facts & Figures

-Updated September 2018 – For earlier editions of Facts & Figures click here
+Updated September 2019 – For earlier editions of Facts & Figures click here

-The coverage ratio for NPLs is above the EU average and grew from 50.4% at December 2016 to 52.7% at the end of 2017.
+The coverage ratio for NPLs grew from 50.4% in December 2016 to 52.7% at the end of 2018.

 Contributor: Alessandra Amici firstname.lastname@example.org